rmsrosa/nbbinder/docs/source/Overview.md

 - include, in the **header** of each notebook, a **Google Colab badge** and a **Binder badge**, with links to opening each notebook in these cloud computing plataforms (if the notebooks are hosted in github.com);
 - **restructure** the notebooks, by automatically renaming the files, in case a new notebook is to be inserted in between other notebooks.

-## Indexed notebooks
+## Notebooks

 In order to be processed, each notebook in the collection should start with an *index*, which is to be identified by a certain regular expression ending with a dash:

 > `index-notebookname.ipynb`.

-The types of indices are the following:
+The main types of indices are the following:

 - `'dd-notebookname.ipynb'`, where `'d'` is any decimal from 0 to 9;
 - `'dd.dd-notebookname.ipynb'`, where `'d'` is as above;